 A team of carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs) live in the residence halls.
 These skilled and caring adult professionals and Brown undergraduates are on hand to assist you in navigating the transition from home to your sports camp.

 To provide a typical Brown University experience, and due to the volume of residential campers arriving each week, campers are randomly assigned a roommate so that they can build friendships with new people.
 Campers are typically assigned to double occupancy rooms or single-sex suites in various residence halls on campus.
 Campers may request a roommate in advance of arrival when they register.
 Roommate requests will be honored when possible but are not guaranteed.
-Please notify us if you have a request for special housing accommodations by filling out the Disability and Medical Accommodation Form and please provide a maximum amount of notice.

 There are laundry facilities in the basements of all residence halls.
 All washers & dryers operate using Bear Bucks.
 To pay for laundry services you must purchase a bear Bucks Guest Card for $1.00 at any Value Port machine.
 You will need to supply your own detergent, softener and bleach.

 Learn about Traveling to Campus and Hotel Information »